AGLDWG/meeting-minutes/plenaries-agenda-2026.md

 ## Thu 2 Apr 2026

 Speaker, slot 1 - Dr Jess Moore, ANU: "Private Data Sharing with Express Consent using Solid"
-Speaker, slot 2, either:
-* Dr Anushka Vidanage, ANU: "Trust No One environment on Solid"
+Speaker, slot 2 - Dr Anushka Vidanage, ANU: "Trust No One environment on Solid"
-* Harley Thomas, TrustProvenance: "UNTP and related LD work"

 ## Thu 7 May 2026